Minimize TCO with Fleet Maintenance

 • Driver Safety programs:

 According to statistics, commercial vehicle accidents account for nearly 30% of traffic fatality rates.
 Most of them happen because of collisions, including swerving off the road, crashing into objects, or driving off the road.
-Traffic accidents are usually caused by reckless driving behaviours like speeding, abrupt braking and sudden accelerations.
+Traffic accidents are usually caused by reckless driving behaviors like speeding, abrupt braking, and sudden accelerations.
 These risky actions not just put drivers at risk but also cause severe damage to cars and property which in turn bring in unexpected costs.

 • Managing Fuel Efficiency: